clvv/fasd/fad.1.md

 completion only works in zsh.

 Command mode completion is just like completion for any other commands.
-It is triggered when you hit tab on a fasd command or its aliases.
+It is triggered when you hit tab on a fad command or its aliases.
 Under this mode your queries can be separated by a space.
 Tip: if you find that the completion result overwrites your queries, type an extra space before you hit tab.